eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

  2. Navigate to `src->main->java->dev->appsody->starter`.
  3. Right-click `starter` and select `New File`.
  4. Create a file, name it `Calculator.java`, and press `Enter`.
 This file is your JAX-RS resource.
+ 5. Before you input any code, make sure the file is empty.
- 5. Populate the file with the following code then **save** the file:
+ 6. Populate the file with the following code then **save** the file:

 ```
 package dev.appsody.starter;